What is the Eugene Lang College/Global Citizen Year fellowship?

 Additionally, all fellows must provide proof of their own primary health insurance.
 While abroad, students are also covered under Global Citizen Year's comprehensive emergency and evacuation insurance plan, which can be used as both primary and secondary coverage in the event that a fellow does not have adequate primary insurance for these costs.
 The New School and New York State also require students to submit proof of primary health insurance, and fellows should complete an online waiver of university health insurance charges for the year abroad.
 Please note, The New School charges students are charged a small Health Services fee, which cannot be waived, but provides supplemental emergency and evacuation insurance.

-Is it necessary to defer college to participate in the Lang/
+Is it necessary to defer college to participate in the Lang/Global Citizen Year program?

 No. Students must first be accepted to Eugene Lang College before they can participate in the Lang/Global Citizen Year fellowship.
 Students are enrolled in Eugene Lang College while on the Global Citizen Year and, upon successful completion of the program, can earn up to a year's worth of credit toward graduation from The New School.